 Anger management techniques, effective communication and positive ways to manage whatever individual issues they are dealing with.

-Teaching problem solving and social-emotional skills to build positive relationships, have a sense of right and wrong, reduce incidents of disruptive and violent behaviours.
+Learning problem solving and social skills to build positive relationships, have a sense of right and wrong, reduce incidents of disruptive and violent behaviours.

-Learning to manage and resolve disputes and disagreements peacefully and create more peaceful facilities and environment.
+Learning to manage conflicts, resolve disputes and create peaceful environments.

-Through this they develop awareness of their own unique responses to conflict.
-The five conflict styles are avoiding (avoiding or withdrawing from a conflict), accommodating (giving in), competing (standing your ground), compromising (both parties look for common ground when two sides give up some demands to meet somewhere in the middle), collaborating (The Thomas – Kilmann Conflict Mode Instrument) (TKI).
+5 Conflict management styles – Helping the youth develop awareness of their own unique responses to conflict.
+The 5 conflict management styles are avoiding (avoiding or withdrawing from a conflict), accommodating (giving in), competing (standing your ground), compromising (both parties look for common ground when two sides give up some demands to meet somewhere in the middle) and collaborating.

 They learn that using inappropriate conflict styles can create more issues.
 It is not healthy to bottle up feelings like anger, frustration and leaving conflicts unresolved.

 Collaborating is a combination of being assertive and cooperative.
-Those working together with others to identify a solution that satisfies everyone’s concerns.
+These are people who work together with others to identify a solution that satisfies everyone’s concerns.

-Teaching them skills to decrease incidents of violence.
-Conflict resolution skills to decrease incidents of violence, bullying and harassment.
-Youth learn to behave and treat others better and create a safer environment.
+Learning skills to decrease incidents of violence, bullying and harassment.
+Youth in custodial institutions learning to behave and treat others better creating safer environments and communities.